hsdenx/tbot/doc/sphinx/source/guide.rst

 install kermit
 --------------

-use a package manager for this jog, or download source from here:
+use a package manager for this job, or download source from here:

 http://www.columbia.edu/kermit/ckuins.html